Skip to page content

 }

-For the dark theme, HTML elements are generally flipped from light to dark, or dark to light, as required:
+For the dark theme, HTML elements are generally flipped from light to dark, or dark to light, as required.
+The colors are as follows:

 • Body background is near black